LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 - Understand the structure of an xApp written using OSC's Python xApp Framework
 - Log messages from the xApp using OSC's `mdclogpy` library
 - Create, retrieve, update, and delete data using the Shared Data Layer (SDL) API
-- Develop REST interaction (as server and cliente) for the xApp
+- Develop REST interaction (as server and client) for the xApp

 All exercises in this class refer to the `xapp2logsdlrest` xApp, located in `xapp-workshop/exercise-xapps/xapp-2-log-sdl-rest` folder.
 It is highly advisable to change the current directory to the xApp directory as every command assumes that it is the actual directory.

 # xApp architecture